unfold/norwegian-utils/README.md

 Format a norwegian business entity number ("brreg").

+Can also check if a number looks like a brreg number, but does not currently validate the checksum.

 ## Examples

     import { formatOrganizationNumber } from 'norwegian-utils/formatOrganizationNumber'
     formatOrganizationNumber('995222183') === '995 222 183'

+    import { isValidOrganizationNumber } from 'norwegian-utils/formatOrganizationNumber'
+    isValidOrganizationNumber('995222183') === true
+    isValidOrganizationNumber('99522218') === false

 # formatPhoneNumber